 That’s it.
 Once your list is uploaded, LinkedIn will match your list against theirs and provide you with a final list of accounts that you can target.
 You should be able to take it from there and refine the list further (or not) and start advertising.

-LinkedIn’s Account Targeting can significantly reduce the chase.
-When used properly, marketers are able to reach the key people who make purchasing decisions in target organizations faster than ever before.
+LinkedIn’s Account Targeting can help you achieve individualized messaging while minimizing waste.
+When used properly, law firm marketers are able to reach the key people who make purchasing decisions in target organizations faster than ever before.